haxala1r/nettapus/README.md

 	- Set up threading, multitasking, IPC and related things.

 	- Add PCI support.
 Done.
+	- Add PCIe support.
 	- Add an ATA PIO driver.
 Done.
 	- Add an ATA DMA driver.
+	- Add an SATA/AHCI driver.
+	- Add USB support.
+	- Add keyboard support.
-	- Add a support for at least one filesystem.
+	- Add support for at least one filesystem.
+Done -- Tar.
+	- Add support for another file system, because Tar doesn't count.

 	- Add UEFI support.
-Done.
+I have experimented this -- this will only be done after proper VGA support is made.
+	- Add proper VGA support.
 	- Add GPT support (instead of the traditional MBR).

-Hopefully more "goals" and "to-dos" will appear soon.

 # Contributions
 Yeah, this project's still pretty immature as of now.